olifang/olifang.github.io/content/authors/admin/_index.md

 <div style="text-align: justify;" markdown="1">
 Oliver Fang is a Ph.D. student in <a href="https://www.usf.edu/business/schools/business-finance/">Finance</a> at the <a href="https://www.usf.edu/">University of South Florida</a>.
 His research focuses on asset pricing, behavioral finance, unstructured data, financial engineering, and climate finance.

 He has published academic papers in _Pacific-Basin Finance Journal_ and _NTU Management Review_.
-He presents his research on many international conferences, including FMA, EFMA, EasternFA, SWFA and PBFEAM.
-He has rich experience in supervising Master theses and teaching derivatives and financial engineering courses.
+He presents his research at many international conferences, including FMA, EFMA, EasternFA, SWFA, and PBFEAM.
+He has rich experience in supervising Master theses and teaching financial engineering courses.

 Oliver Fang holds a B.E. in Financial Engineering from [Ningbo University](https://www.nbu.edu.cn/en/), a M.S. in Money and Banking with Concentration in Financial Engineering and FinTech, and a Ph.D. in Money and Banking from [National Chengchi University](https://www.nccu.edu.tw/index.php?Lang=en).
 </div>